JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 15
 ```

-In this case, we modified only the array `D`, and array `A` remains unchanged
+In this case, we modified array `D`, while array `A` remains unchanged.

 ```jldoctest views
 julia> D == A[1:2, 1:2]
 false
 ```

-However, even if we want to select some subarray, it may be useful to create only a link to the original array and not create a new array.
-In Julia, this can be achieved using the `view` function or alternatively, using the `@view` macro
+Even if we want to select a subarray, it may be useful to create only a link to the original array and not create a new array.
+This can be achieved by the `view` function or the `@view` macro.

 ```jldoctest views
 julia> E = view(A, 1:2, 1:2)